tremelow/JellyRoll/README.md

 #### Fill the front and back cover

 The front cover details must be provided by filling the variables in `Couverture-these/pagedegarde.tex`.
+The lines calling the `\ecole{}` and `\etablissement{}` (i.e., institution) commands must be modified to adapt the covers to the doctoral school and institution(s) delivering the diplome (by default set to MathSTIC and Université de Rennes 1, respectively).
+The file `Couverture-these/README-LISTE-CHOIX.MD` lists the supported doctoral schools and institutions, and contains links pointing to lists of domains and labs/faculties, for each doctoral school, that are needed to fill the front cover (commands `\spec{}` and `\uniterecherche{}`).
-Modifying the front cover layout defined in `these-ubl.cls` should only be necessary to preserve the original layout after filling the jury section by adding a few `\vspace`.
+Modifying the front cover layout defined in `these-ubl.cls` should only be necessary to preserve the original layout using a few `\vspace` after filling the front cover (e.g., domain, jury section).

 The back cover variables that must be filled are in `Couverture-these/resume.tex`.

-##### Change the institution that delivers the diploma

-You have to modify two variables in `Couverture-these/pagedegarde.tex`:

-- `\unite` contains the full name of the institution that delivers the diploma
-- `\logoetablissement` contains the path to the image of the logo of the institution, a list of logos is provided for you in the directory `Couverture-these/logos-etablissements/`

-The institution display can be modified at line 291 of `these-ubl.cls` where `\large` can for instance be replaced by `\textsc` which might improve the display for some institutions.

 #### Dependencies